Butter Poached Lobster

 A close up of butter poached lobster tails in a pool of beurre monté poaching liquid with parsley, lemon wedges, and a spoon.

-This butter poached lobster recipe is one of my favorite recipes for entertaining because it’s so easy to make and can be ready in under 20 minutes!
+This butter poached lobster tail recipe is one of my favorite recipes for entertaining because it’s ready in under 20 minutes.
+The gentle poaching method in a rich butter bath infused with garlic and red pepper flakes elevates the lobster with incredible flavor.
 Everytime I make this recipe, I feel like I’m at a fancy restaurant.

 • It’s simple, yet elegant.
+The preparation is straightforward and easy, making it perfect for special occasions or impressing guests with minimal fuss.
 This is one of my favorite dishes to serve for a fancier meal, especially around the holidays.
-The preparation is very straightforward and easy to do.
-It’s perfect for special occasions or impressing guests with minimal fuss.

 • It’s versatile and customizable.
-While the recipe provides a gourmet experience as is, it’s also great for serving alongside some steak for a surf and turf meal on top of pasta or risotto.
-If serving as is, I like to have some toasted gluten-free bread on hand for sopping up the butter garlic sauce.
+While the recipe provides a gourmet experience as is, it’s also great for serving alongside steak for surf and turf, or on top of pasta or risotto.
+I like to have some toasted gluten-free bread on hand for sopping up the butter garlic sauce.

 Ingredients